Tocard/documentation/docs/usage/streams/partitioning.md

 When messages are published to a stream, they are actually published to a partition within that stream.
 One partition per stream is the default, which is sufficient for streams with moderate rates of data (approx. less than 100 msg/sec).
 :::

-### Why partition a stream

-Partitions enable subscribers to **scale horizontally**: a user consuming data from a stream could **load balance the messages** over a number of consuming processes, up to the number of partitions.

-So if a stream has 5 partitions, the user could start up to 5 independent subscribers on separate physical machines, with each subscriber receiving different messages (each process subscribes to a unique partition).

 ## Create partitioned streams

-Create new partions if your messages **extend approx. 100 msg/sec per partition**
+Create new partions if your messages extend approx. 100 msg/sec per partition.

 By default, streams only have 1 partition when they are created.
 The partition count can be set to any number between 1 and 100.
 An example of creating a partitioned stream: